 Aether

-How might we design an AI research assistant that streamlines the research process while learning and evolving with researchers?
+Designing an AI research assistant that streamlines the research process while learning and evolving with researchers

 My Contribution